maximilionus/interform/docs/_sources/guide_basic_usage.rst.txt

 Conclusion
 ---------------------

-That's it, now you're ready for basic usage of ``interform``.
-Public API of this package is fully documented with `docstrings <https://www.python.org/dev/peps/pep-0257/>`__, so you can get detailed information about any method, function, class, module or anything `here <interform.html>`__
+That's it, now you're ready for basic usage of ``serialix``.
+Public API of this package is fully documented with `docstrings <https://www.python.org/dev/peps/pep-0257/>`__, so you can get detailed information about any method, function, class, module or anything `here <serialix.html>`__